expo/expo/docs/versions/v8.0.0/guides/upgrading-exponent.rst

 * **Update XDE**

   XDE looks for updates automatically, so it might already have already installed and asked you to restart it.
-If it didn't, you can grab the latest release `from Github <https://github.com/exponentjs/xde/releases>`_.
+If it didn't, you can grab the latest release of `XDE for macOS <https://xde-updates.exponentjs.com/download/mac>`_ or `XDE for Windows (alpha) <https://xde-updates.exponentjs.com/download/win32>`_.

 * **Open your project and clear the packager cache**